 An indicative layout for a new footway and crossing point should be provided alongside a solution for this shortfall in pedestrian facilities immediately local to the site.

-It is considered, however, that a condition should be imposed to require the provision of the footway.
+It is considered, however, that a planning condition could be imposed to require the provision of the footway to address this concern.
+However, this has potential at the site entrance to impact upon trees, which has not been assessed as part of the arboricultural information.